 The Nigeria Immigration Service has recently streamlined its system, so visas can only be applied for online through an ePortal, and in-person interviews at the nearest embassy or high commission may be necessary.
-Expats should always contact the nearest embassy first before submitting any applications online in case there have been changes to visa processes.

 Expats should also be sure to check up on the recommended pre-travel vaccinations and what to expect in terms of healthcare in Nigeria.

 The four main types of visas for Nigeria are tourist visas, business visas, temporary work permits and subject to regularisation visas.